Foster Care Christian Collaborative

 • Host Family: keep children in your home for short-term overnight stays (not foster care, caregivers maintain custody)

-• Family Friend: support a caregiver, child, or Host Family with relationship
+• Family Friend: support a caregiver, child, or

 • Family Coach: work with caregiver to establish and meet goals to move out of crisis, connect with community resources